Montpellier Environmental Research Observatory (OREME)

 Data Platform – Access, processing, dissemination, and utilization of data - 1 marine research station in Sète

-Dedicated to research and observation, the Observatory does not host students on its premises but contributes to the Environmental Sciences program at the University of Montpellier.
-As such, OREME contributes to the Master’s in Environmental Sciences, which offers five-year degree programs combining research excellence with the transfer of knowledge to the professional world.
+Dedicated to research and observation, the Observatory does not host students on its premises but participates in the Environmental Sciences program at the University of Montpellier.
+As such, OREME contributes to the Master’s in Environmental Sciences, which offers five-year post-secondary programs combining research excellence with the transfer of knowledge to the professional world.